Stainless steel for Alloy Brushes

 For use by hand only, not to be mounted in power tools.

-The area to be worked on must be free of oil, grease and grime, the smallest amount can be spread a long way.
+The area to be worked on must be free of oil, grease and grime - the smallest amount can be spread a long way.
 Wash well with detergents or degreaser.
+The nylon bristle brushes are ideal for this purpose

 Cleaning Brushes

 If brush gets clogged with grease or grime drag the bristles backwards on rough concrete or old carpet.
-Rotate the brush as it is dragged backwards and most of the debris will be gone.
-This will also reshape the bristle tips.
+Rotate the brush as it is dragged backwards and most of the debris will be gone

 Rejuvenating your Brush

-The bristles are very durable, but eventually will wear down or fatigue.
-They are secured deep within the handle and a new working set of bristles can be revealed by removing a section of the handle.
-Each brush can be renewed several times.
+The bristles are extremely durable, but eventually will wear down or fatigue.
+They are secured at the base of the handle and a new working set of bristles can be revealed by removing a section from the work end of the handle.
+Each brush can be renewed several times

 Machinery Cleanery Home page